Skip to Main Content Header and Footer Templates

 On the next tab, there are various primary sources that you can explore to assist you with selecting a topic.

-The University Libraries offers many databases that include primary sources, many of which are digitized collections of papers, diaries, images, and interviews.
+The WashU Libraries offers many databases that include primary sources, many of which are digitized collections of papers, diaries, images, and interviews.

-The University Libraries also has primary sources which include statistical data and polling data.
+The WashU Libraries also has primary sources which include statistical data and polling data.

 Further, Special Collections is a great place to find primary resources.